uniqueumesh/ALwrity-AI-Summarizer/README.md

 Ultra-fast, accurate AI summarization that turns long text into clear, actionable summaries.
 Built for creators, marketers, students, and busy professionals who need the gist without the grind.

-This is a Streamlit app that connects to the ALwrity backend API for AI processing.
-No API keys or configuration needed - just paste your text and get instant summaries.
+This is a Streamlit app that uses the Gemini 2.5 Flash model for AI processing.
+The API key is configured server-side, so users just need to paste their text and get instant summaries.

 ### Key Features
 - **Plain text input** up to 1000 words (with live counter)